Rampart-Defense/TowerDefense/README.md

 A simple and fun Tower Defense game built with Godot game engine.

 ## Features
+- Main Menu: A main menu lets you start a new game and access other options.
 - Place towers to defend your base from waves of enemies
+- Currently only three waves available
+- Currently only one tower available

+## Upcoming features
-- Multiple tower types with unique abilities
+- Turrets: Build and upgrade several different turrets, each with unique abilities and attack styles.
-- Increasing difficulty with each wave
+- Waves: Defend against more waves of enemies that increase in number and difficulty with each wave.
-- Score tracking and high score saving

-## Getting Started
+- Boss Battles: Get ready for epic boss battles at the end of each level!
+These powerful enemies will test your defense skills to the limit.
+- Player Profiles: We're working on adding a player profile system that will track your stats and achievements across all your games.

 ## Gameplay
-- Tap on the map to place towers.
-- Each tower attacks enemies automatically.
+- Main Menu: From the main menu, select the Start Game option to begin your tower defense adventure.
+- Placing Turrets: On each level, buy turrets from the shop to place your turrets.
+Each turret automatically attacks enemies within its range.
-- Prevent enemies from reaching your base.
+- Winning: Prevent enemies from reaching your base and survive all the waves to win the level!
-- Survive as many waves as possible!